How to Cure PCOS to Get Pregnant?

 How to Treat PCOS at Home?

-As said, the most important home remedy for PCOS complications is to follow a healthy lifestyle.
+As said, following a healthy lifestyle is the most important home remedy for PCOS complications.
 For example, consulting a nutritionist to have a weight control diet will result in regulated insulin and androgen levels, improved ovulation, etc.

 Less consumption of carbohydrates is also effective in regulating insulin levels.
 Therefore, it is recommended that women with PCOS include complex carbohydrates in their diet to prevent a sudden increase in their blood sugar.
 Complex carbohydrates can be found in vegetables, fruits, whole grains, peas, cooked dry beans, etc.

-Furthermore, getting regular exercise is a complementary solution for preventing insulin resistance as well as diabetes.
+Furthermore, regular exercise is a complementary solution for preventing insulin resistance and diabetes.

 How Long Does It Take to Treat PCOS?